Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a square cylinder

-Over non-dimensional time for various jet configurations, compared to a baseline scenario without active control, the lift coefficient is illustrated in \cref{fig:figure15}(c).
+Over non-dimensional time for various jet configurations, compared to a baseline scenario without active control, the lift coefficient is illustrated in figure \ref{fig:fig16}(c).
 The baseline $C_L$ without control exhibits periodic oscillations.
 The activation of synthetic jets significantly reduces both the amplitude and frequency of these oscillations, stabilizing the lift coefficient closer to zero or the desired level.
 This suppression of lift fluctuations helps create a more stable flow field by mitigating the unsteady forces acting on the cylinder.
 Specifically, the configuration with jets positioned at $J_3^1, J_3^2$ shows a more pronounced reduction in lift compared to those at $J_2^1, J_2^2$ or $J_4^1, J_4^2$.
 When two jet pairs ($J_2^1, J_2^2$ and $J_3^1, J_3^2$) are activated simultaneously, the reduction in lift is similar to that achieved with $J_3^1, J_3^2$ alone, indicating that the additional jet pair does not significantly enhance control.
-When all three pairs of jets ($J_2^1, J_2^2$, $J_3^1, J_3^2$, and $J_4^1, J_4^2$) are activated simultaneously, the oscillations in the lift coefficient become more pronounced, indicating increased flow instability.
-While activating all three jet pairs enhances drag reduction, it also introduces additional instability in the lift coefficient.
-This analysis demonstrates that the $J_3^1, J_3^2$ configuration provides the most efficient and effective flow control, as evidenced by rapid reward function convergence, significant drag reduction, and stabilized lift.
-Although the simultaneous activation of two jet pairs ($J_2^1, J_2^2$ and $J_3^1, J_3^2$) yields similar control performance, it does not achieve the same level of convergence efficiency as using $J_3^1, J_3^2$ alone.
-The activation of all three jet pairs, while improving drag reduction, leads to increased flow instability, which will be further analyzed in the next section in relation to the energy consumption required for flow control.